thallada/crawlnicle/README.md

 This project also comes with a CLI binary which allows you to manipulate the database directly without needing to go through the REST API server.
 Run `cli --help` to see all of the available commands.

-## Running jobs

-To periodically fetch new items from all of the feeds execute the `cli crawl` command in a cronjob.